 Check feeding position.
 "When you're nursing or bottle-feeding, try to keep the baby's head higher than her stomach," Shu says.
 "That way, the milk sinks to the bottom of the stomach and air goes to the top, and it's easier to burp out."
 Tip the bottle up slightly so there are no air bubbles in the nipple, and use a nursing pillow for support.

 Burp your baby.
-One of the easiest ways to ease gas pains is to burp your baby during and after she nurses.
-If she doesn’t burp right away, lay her down on her back for a few minutes and then try again.
+One of the easiest ways to ease gas pains is to burp her during and after she nurses.
+If she doesn’t belch right away, lay her down on her back for a few minutes and then try again.

 Change equipment.
-"If you’re bottle-feeding, switch to a slower-flow nipple," says Joel Lavine, MD, PhD, chief of pediatric gastroenterology, hepatology, and nutrition at Morgan Stanley Children’s Hospital in New York.
+"If you're bottle-feeding, switch to a slower-flow nipple," says Joel Lavine, MD, PhD, professor of pediatrics at Columbia University.

 Work it out.
 Gently massage your baby, pump her legs back and forth (like riding a bike) while she’s on her back, or give her tummy time (watch her while she lies on her stomach).
-A warm bath can also help your little one get rid of extra gas.
+A warm bath can also help her get rid of extra gas.